Always, And I Mean Always, Protect Your Hard-Earned Principal At All Costs

 I've been on both sides of that coin.
 It's one of the primary reasons I'm so passionate about not losing money.

 I would hate for you to repeat the same mistakes that I did.
-We all know the way that investors can truly sleep well at night is to always – bold means I’m shouting, for the record – protect your hard earned principal at all (shouting again) cost.
+We all know the way that investors can truly sleep well at night is to always - bold means I'm shouting, for the record - protect your hard-earned principal at all (shouting again) cost.

 Author's note: Brad Thomas is a Wall Street writer, which means he's not always right with his predictions or recommendations.
 Since that also applies to his grammar, please excuse any typos you may find.
 Also, this article is free: written and distributed only to assist in research while providing a forum for second-level thinking.